History's Secret Heroes: Series 3: The Salon Albahari

 Before Mordo left for Mostar, Zakira and Rosa promised him they would not let the Salon al-Bahari, or the family's fortune, fall into the hands of the Ustashi.

 Zakira applied to become a commissioner, a position that allowed Gentiles to take control of Jewish property.
+She hoped to hold Mordeaux's business in trust until he could return.

 And so Zakira and Rosa applied to Ustasha authorities to take ownership of the Salon al-Bahari.
+The request was approved.

 The apprentices became the shop's new manager and deputy manager.

 Rosa was always the more dominant of the friends, so Rosa took charge naturally.
+She appointed herself the trustee.

 The salon remained open, the fittings continued.

 The wives of Ustasha officers were kept in the finest gowns in Sarajevo.
+Rosa and Zakira worked hard.

 I mean with all sorts of food shortages and medicine shortages.

-It wasn't an easy place to be living in wartime, but they continued as best as they could.
+It wasn't an easy place to be living in wartime, but they continued as best as as they could.

-Meanwhile, in Mostar, Mordaunt Albahari and Gracia found work together in a tailor shop.
+Meanwhile, in Mostar, Mordau Albahari and Gracia found work together in a tailor shop.
+It was a far cry from Salon Albahari.

 They were paid a pittance and had to live in a cramped, single room.

+The concentration camps were full.
 Back in Sarajevo, Gracia's mother, brother and great-grandmother had been taken to a gathering centre.

 While they were there, an uncle of Gracia, who'd been a judge before the war, managed to pull strings to get them out.

 Mordau and Gracia sent false papers back to Sarajevo to allow Gracia's mother and brother to travel to Mostar, but Gracia's great-grandmother was unable to make the journey.
+She died in the Holocaust.

-Mordaux and Gracia were arrested and imprisoned in a makeshift prison on the island of Var.
+When Italian troops arrived in Mostar, they began to round up Jews.
+Mordo and Gracia were arrested and imprisoned in a makeshift prison on the island of Var.

 Months later, in May 1943, they were moved to a drafty army barracks on another island, Rab.

-Food was scarce and it was often cold.
+Food was scarce, and it was often cold.

 Gracia and her uncle decide that they're going to go into the underground and they're going to be partisans and they're going to fight wherever necessary to get rid of the Ustashis.

 By this time, Mussolini himself was ill and his government was reeling from defeats in North Africa.
+The Italian fascist regime fell in July.

 Mussolini was arrested.